What are common physical security threats?

-When approaching a physical security plan, either for an existing property or new-build, it’s essential to have an understanding of common physical security threats.
+When approaching a physical security plan, either for an existing property or new-build, it’s essential to have an understanding of common physical security threats and vulnerabilities, and how the different types of physical security threats should be approached.
+Inside this blog, we also explain how threats are linked to physical security risks and how to differentiate them.

 So what are the common types of physical security threats?
-Here is basic list of the threats this article will cover:
+Here is an essential list of the risks this article covers:

 Theft & Burglary